 "Current performance monitoring is often partial, based around individual signal frequencies or constellations, carried out by the service operators themselves.
-With our new COLOSSUS - Crowdsourced Platform for GNSS Anomaly Identification, Isolation and Attribution Analysis - data platform, we'll be creating the most detailed possible picture of overall performance from the user side, covering all satellite constellations, signal frequencies and receiver types," he continues.
+With our new COLOSSUS crowd-sourced data platform for GNSS anomaly identification, isolation and attribution analysis, we'll be creating the most detailed possible picture of overall performance from the user side, covering all satellite constellations, signal frequencies and receiver types," Pattinson says.